Aftercare

 ❀ Dot work pieces

-❀ Unclaimed artwork and Flash posted to my Instagram
+❀ Unclaimed artwork and flash posted to my Instagram

 Please note that while these are my favorites, I am not limited to these categories and will explore other styles as well.